-This reserve represents the cumulative profits and losses.
+This reserve represents the cumilative profit and losses.

-22. Pension commitments
+24. Pension commitments

-The Company operates a defined contribution pension scheme for the benefit of employees.
+The Group operates a defined contribution pension scheme for the benefit of employees.
 The assets of the scheme are held separately from those of the company in an independently administered fund.
 The pension cost charge for the year represents contributions payable by the company to the fund and amounted to £224,045 (2017: £219,776).
 There were outstanding contributions of £7,258 (2017: £7,258) at the end of the year which are included within creditors.

-23. Commitments under operating leases
+25. Commitments under operating leases

-At 31 December 2018 the Company had future minimum lease payments under non-cancellable operating leases as follows:
+At 31 December 2018 the Group and the Company had future minimum lease payments under non-cancellable operating leases as follows:

-2018 £ 201 7 £
+Group 2018 £ Group 2017 £

 Not later than 1 year 105,275 121,130

 Later than 1 year and not later than 5 years 2,167 107,441

 107,442 228,571

-Operating lease expenses in the year totalled £121,130 (2017: £120,796).
+Operating lease expenses in the year for the group totalled £121,130 (2017: £120,796).

-24. Related party transactions
+26. Related party transactions

-The Company is a wholly-owed member of Generation Two Limited and as such has taken advantage of the exemption permitted by Section 33 Related Party Disclosures of FRS 102, not to provide disclosures of transactions entered into with other wholly-owed members of the Group.
+The Company has taken advantage of the exemption permitted by Section 33 Related Party Disclosures of FRS 102 not to provide disclosures of transactions entered into with wholly-owed members of the Group.

 There are considered to be no key management personnel other than the Directors.
-Directors remuneration is disclosed in note 8.
+Directors remuneration has been disclosed in note 8.

-25. Comparative information
+27. Comparative information